xaviergonz/mobx-node/README.md

 ## Introduction

-`mobx-yjs` is a library that, given a Y.js state, creates a two-way bound MobX observable object/array.
+`mobx-yjs` creates a MobX observable that stays in sync with a Y.js state in both directions.

-For example, say that you have an already existing Y.js state that represents the following state:
+For example, if you already have a Y.js state representing:

 ```ts
 interface Todo {